Hassan-Mahdi/Hassan-Mahdi/README.md

 ### Hi there 👋, I'm Hassan Mahdi
 #### Web Developer

 I'm a Font End Web Developer.
-I'm Passionate about my Work. l have a passion for learning So i can do Any new Task and Solve real world problem.
+I'm Passionate about my Work. l have a passion for learning So I can do Any new Task and Solve real-world problems.

 Skills:  REACT / JS / HTML / CSS/Bootstrap

 - 🔭 I’m currently working on AvienTech
 - 🌱 I’m currently learning JS
-- 👯 I’m looking to collaborate on Web Design
+- 👯 I’m looking to collaborate on Web Design/Development
 - 🤔 I’m looking for help with ReacJS
 - 💬 Ask me about Web Design
 - 📫 How to reach me: mahdi4971@gmail.com